 Children are also not pawns.
 Some parents make the mistake of attempting to pit their kids against their spouse, but this could backfire completely.
 Children might resent your attempts to turn them against their other parent.
 Also, the court could learn about your treatment of the kids and decide to favor your spouse in any child-custody proceedings.

-If you’re ready to begin your divorce, contact us at (603) 686-7229 or fill out our online form to set up a complimentary case review.
+If you’re ready to begin your divorce, contact us at (603) 686-7229 or fill out our online form to set up a preliminary case review.
 Our Manchester divorce attorneys have many years of experience negotiating with separating couples.
 Let us help you through this ordeal.